The history of Toosbuys Torv

 The Torv is designed by the Danish architects Over Byen and is a modern architectural interpretation of a marsh farm typical to South West Jutland.

-In addition to the stores and the café, Toosbuys Torv also houses “Byens Rum”, a room to the disposal for Bredebro-citizens to use for social and cultural purposes, and ECCO's exhibition, "Upstairs".
+In addition to the stores, bakery and café, Toosbuys Torv also houses “Byens Rum”, a room to the disposal for Bredebro-citizens to use for social and cultural purposes, and ECCO's exhibition, "Upstairs".

 For more information about the exhibition, please contact: email@example.com